nestjs/docs.nestjs.com/content/guards.md

 #### Putting it all together

 Let's now go back and tie this together with our `RolesGuard`.
 Currently, it simply returns `true` in all cases, allowing every request to proceed.
-We want to make the return value conditional based on the comparing the **roles assigned to the current user** to the actual roles required by the current route being processed.
+We want to make the return value conditional based on comparing the **roles assigned to the current user** to the actual roles required by the current route being processed.
 In order to access the route's role(s) (custom metadata), we'll use the `Reflector` helper class again, as follows:

 ```typescript
 @@filename(roles.guard)